By: Andy Watson

 This season, Watson is taking fans behind the lens of some of his favorite photos, sharing his thoughts and processes as he covers each Unleash The Beast event.

-Below are Watson’s favorite images from the PBR Wrangler Invitational, presented by Cooper Tires, in Lincoln, Nebraska.
+Below are Watson’s favorite images from the PBR Lucas Oil Invitational in Louisville, Kentucky.

 To see more Bull Stock Media images, follow along @Bullstockmedia (Instagram & Facebook) or check out bullstockmedia.com.